Mahesh Babu: Personal life

-Family
+Marriage and family

-Mahesh Babu married his co-star Namrata Shirodkar on 10 February 2005 at Marriott Hotel, Mumbai during the shooting of Athadu (2005).
+Babu married his co-star Namrata Shirodkar on 10 February 2005 at Marriott Hotel, Mumbai during the shooting of Athadu (2005).
 They have a son, Gautam, and a daughter, Sitara.
-Gautam portrayed the younger version of Mahesh Babu in 1: Nenokkadine (2014).
+Gautam portrayed the younger version of Babu in 1: Nenokkadine (2014).
 Sitara voiced young Elsa in the Telugu dub of Frozen 2 (2019).

 Mahesh is the fourth child in a family of five children.
 His elder brother Ramesh Babu was a film producer and was also an actor.
 Mahesh Babu's eldest sister Padmavathi is married to Galla Jayadev, an industrialist and Member of the Indian Parliament from the Telugu Desam Party.
 His elder sister Manjula is a film producer, director, and an actress.
 Priyadarshini, his younger sister, is married to Sudheer Babu, who later made his debut as an actor in Telugu cinema.

 Legal issues

 In September 2004, Babu and director Gunasekhar attended a rally organised by his fans at Warangal for the promotional activities of Arjun.
 He and his fans allegedly raided two video libraries and assaulted their owners who were circulating unauthorised CDs of the film.
 Cases under IPC section 448 (criminal trespass), section 427 (mischief) and section 366 (kidnap) were registered on him, who was the principal accused, and five others.
 Later, a delegation from the Telugu film industry, including his father Krishna, Chiranjeevi, Nagarjuna, Allu Aravind and D. Suresh Babu, approached the then chief minister Y. S. Rajasekhara Reddy to intervene in this case.
 Regarding the issue, Babu said that while cases were booked against him on "the basis of wrong information," not a single case had been booked against the person dealing in bootlegged CDs, which he found the "funniest" thing.
 Actor Pawan Kalyan openly supported Babu throughout the episode.
 Babu surrendered in the district court in September 2004 and appeared before the court again in April 2006.
 Babu and the others were exonerated after the final hearing in July 2006.

 He was summoned by the Enforcement Directorate (ED) on 28 April 2025, for questioning regarding alleged money laundering by Sai Surya Developers and the Surana Group.